monster1025/broadlink-mqtt/README.md

-# Yeelight to MQTT bridge
+# Broadlink (SP2 and RM2) to MQTT bridge

-Works with Yeelight WiFi bulbs (color and monochrome).
+Works with Broadlink WiFi plugs and RM2-Mini.
 You need to edit you bulb IPs in main.py (not yet fixed).

 Sample docker-compose.yml file:
 ```
-broadlink:
+main:
   build: .
   container_name: broadlink
   environment: